Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

-One way to find a good approximation algorithm is to run Algorithm \ref{ALG:composite} for all $2^{\ell-1}$ subsets $\mathcal{Q}$ containing 1, and then choosing the multi-level sparsifier with the smallest cost.
-This requires $\ell$ sparsifier computations followed by finding the minimum over $2^{\ell-1}$ solutions.
-Consequently, this method is costly to implement; however, it provides the lowest cost and the best guarantees possible using single-level solvers.
-We call this the composite algorithm.
+The previous subsection discussed approximation guarantees when a rounding set $\Q$ is prescribed beforehand.
+To find the best possible approximation to the MLCTS problem via single-level solutions, we can run \cref{ALG:composite} for all $2^{\ell-1}$ subsets $\mathcal{Q}\subset[\ell]$ containing 1, and then pick the one with the lowest cost.
+This strategy yields an approximation algorithm with constant ratio.
+The approximation algorithm requires $\ell$ sketch computations followed by finding the minimum cost over $2^{\ell-1}$ solutions.
+Consequently, this method is more costly to implement than simply rounding up solutions as before, but it provides the lowest cost and the best guarantees possible using single-level solvers.
+In the terminology of \cite{MLST2018}, we call this the Composite algorithm.

-We can find the approximation guarantee of the composite algorithm using the following linear program (LP):
+\begin{proposition} The following linear program (LP) yields an approximation guarantee of the composite algorithm (\cref{ALG:compositeBestQ}):